The Science Behind How RC Helicopters Work

 Some transmitters feature dual-rate and exponential settings, which provide pilots with additional control customization.
 Dual-rate settings enable the pilot to adjust the sensitivity and travel range of the control inputs, allowing for more precise control in different flight conditions.
 Exponential settings allow for nonlinear control response, where small control inputs result in gradual movements initially but eventually become more sensitive.

-See also Best Practices For Tinkering And Experimenting With Your RC Heli
+See also The Best Budget-Friendly RC Heli Options

 Flight Modes of RC Helicopters